 qualification, may apply for recognition of their qualifications by 31 December 2024.
 Applications will be reviewed in accordance with the criteria laid down in the AFMP.
 In this respect, nothing will change in the short term for Swiss and British nationals compared to the pre-Brexit situation.

 Switzerland and the UK signed an Agreement on Police Cooperation on 15 December 2020.
 The purpose of the agreement is to strengthen bilateral police cooperation, particularly in the fight against crime and terrorism.
-The agreement is intended to strengthen public security in both countries and further expand Switzerland's relationship with the UK (Mind the Gap+).
+The agreement is intended to strengthen public security in both countries and further expand Switzerland's relationship with the UK (Mind the Gap+, see below).
 It is due to come into force in the second half of 2021.

-Alongside these seven agreements, Switzerland and the UK have also been determining the shape of their future relations.
-For instance, on 30 June 2020 the two countries issued a joint statement regarding closer cooperation on financial services.
+On 30 June 2020 the two countries issued a joint statement regarding closer cooperation on financial services.
 Switzerland and the UK issued another statement on 21 December 2020, which sets out their intentions to explore ways to enhance cooperation on migration.
 The Trade Agreement also includes provisions on further discussions between both countries in order to develop and intensify their economic and trade relations.

 The free movement of persons between Switzerland and the UK ceased to apply at the end of 2020, which means that access to the job market as of 1 January 2021 is governed by national legislation.
 In Switzerland access to the job market is regulated by the Federal Act on Foreign Nationals and Integration.
 The Federal Council has also introduced a separate quota for 2021, allowing 3,500 UK nationals to work in Switzerland.